Home Sewing in New Zealand

 While sewing skills were primarily passed on at home with mothers teaching daughters, there were also training schools where you could refine your techniques and also learn pattern making to become a qualified dressmaker.
 Druleigh College was one of these and trained many of the young women who went on to work for fashion manufacturers like El Jay and later, as married women with families, could supplemented their incomes through dressmaking.
 According to Douglas Lloyd Jenkins in The Dress Circle, "It is a defining characteristic of mid century New Zealand that most women could sew and large numbers did so very skilfully".

 The range of sources for the latest fashion information became more diverse.
 Newspapers had their own 'fashion correspondents' in London and Paris who wrote columns for the women's pages, Hollywood fashion style arrived via the movies and 'star' gossip magazines like Movie Mirror and True Story.
-In October 1947, the 'real thing' was seen in New Zealand when 50 garments from the latest Paris Spring-Summer couture collections were shown at a fashion parade at Milne & Choyce.
+Newspapers and magazines regularly published photos of garments shown in department store fashion parades.
+In October 1947, 50 garments from the latest Paris Spring-Summer couture collections were shown at a fashion parade at Milne & Choyce.
 The garments were shown in the Women's Weekly, alongside detailed descriptions of the construction details and tips for the home dressmaker.

 Most sewers however were not skilled enough to replicate a garment simply from a pictures and the most powerful fashion tool available to them was the commercial dress pattern.
 In the 1930s the Women's Weekly started a free pattern service for it readers so that they could keep up with the latest trends.
 While Druleigh, Academy and McCalls were among the names on the patterns at this time one that has stood the test of time and survived into the contemporary era is Butterick.